-If you are new to web design you will be glad to know that it can be very gratifying and a worthwhile learning experience.
-With a little effort and commitment you can grasp the basics and go on to create your own inspiration.
+If you are new to web design you will be glad to know that it can be a very gratifying and worthwhile learning experience.
+With a little effort and commitment, you can grasp the basics and go on to create your own inspiration.
 But before you start there are several questions that you may need to ask yourself.
 Here is a little guide to help you decide which way forward in the web design world you want to go.
-This is a follow up post from New to Web Design?
-Newbies guide to Web Hosting
+This is a follow-up post from Newbies Guide to Web Hosting

 Now I have chosen my Web Hosting what do I do?

 First of all, you need to decide what you want to do with your website.
 If you want to publish content then you might want to consider setting up a CMS like WordPress, Drupal or Joomla.
 If you want to delve into creating your own website then you need to consider whether you want to start coding your own website or do it the WYSIWYG way.

 If you are a newbie to web design or have been hiding under a rock for the past decade.
 WYSIWYG stands for ‘What You See Is What You Get’ This is software that is developed for you to design and control the look of your website without having to write a single line of code.
 Sounds good yeah!
 Unfortunately, there are drawbacks.
 Commercial software can be very expensive and it may also produce unwanted excess invalid code.
 You will still need to learn the basic elements of web design to truly get the most out of the software.
 If you are a visual person that wants speed then you may want to pursue the WYSIWYG option.

 Benefits of Choosing WordPress or Any Other CMS

 I will use WordPress as an example as it is one of the most popular CMSs.
 With WordPress, you can create content without focusing on the design aspect as there are thousands of WordPress themes and frameworks out there but the cons are you haven’t added your little bit of inspiration to that design as you would if you hand-coded your own website.